containers/toolbox/doc/toolbox.conf.5.md

 ## DESCRIPTION

 Persistently overrides the default behaviour of `toolbox(1)`.
-The sytax is TOML and the names of the options match their command line counterparts.
+The syntax is TOML and the names of the options match their command line counterparts.
 Currently, the only supported section is *general*.

 ## OPTIONS